-'archaeological sites' and occupying these sites.277 278 In many instances Tamil farmers have been evicted and displaced with the support of the Sri Lankan government's armed forces and the Sri Lankan Archaeological Department.279 The escalating number of land grabs, enabled by the Sri Lankan military, are heavily impacting on the livelihoods of Tamils across the North-East.
-280 A Sinhala Buddhist monk who is a member of the Presidential Task Force on archaeology in the Eastern Province stated that 'tenant' Tamils shouldn't cause problems for the 'landlord' Sinhalese, claiming that there is "no proof that the North and East are historical Tamil provinces.
-Just like tenants don't cause any hassle to the landlords, the minority communities shouldn't cause any trouble to the majority in the country."281
+Sinhala Buddhist monk who was a member of the Presidential Task Force on archaeology in the Eastern Province stated that 'tenant' Tamils shouldn't cause problems for the 'landlord' Sinhalese, claiming that there is "no proof that the North and East are historical Tamil provinces.
+Just like tenants don't cause any hassle to the landlords, the minority communities shouldn't cause any trouble to the majority in the country."351

-Land-grabbing by the military and Sri Lankan Archaeological Department has continued under the Wickremesinghe Government.
+Land-grabbing by the military and Sri Lankan Archaeological Department continued under the Wickremesinghe Government and is continuing under the Dissanayake Government.